turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

-Test your app, to make sure it still works.
+Test your app, to make sure it still works!

-### Fixing edit and update
+#### Fixing Edit and Update Actions

 We also need to fix the form in `edit.erb`  and the corresponding `PUT /:id`
-endpoint:
+endpoint to use the same `params` style:

 ```erb
 <form action="/<%= id %>" method='POST'>